 Early drawings and photographs of the Persian show quite a different cat to the Persians of today.

 The Persian is a heavy-boned, cobby type with short, thick legs with large paws.
 Persians are well muscled and medium to large in size.
 They have a short, thick neck, large shoulders, and a broad chest.
 The tail is short but in proportion to the body.
-The legs are short and stocky, and paws are large and round.
+The legs are short and stocky, and the paws are large and round.

 The head is large and broad, with round, expressive eyes that are set wide apart; ears are small and tufted and set low on the head.
 The nose is short, with a stop (or break) centred between the eyes.
 The overall expression is sweet and sometimes described as pansy like.

 Some breeders are focusing on breeding Persians who resemble those from the past with less extreme features which are known as Traditional, Doll Face or Old Style Persians.

 Persians have a long and thick coat with a plush ruff that continues between the front legs.
 All coat colours and patterns are accepted.